OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 If you believe that content on our website violates your copyright, please contact us in accordance with our Digital Millennium Copyright Act Policy.
 If you are a copyright owner and you believe that content on GitHub violates your rights, please contact us via our convenient DMCA form or by emailing copyright@github.com.
 There may be legal consequences for sending a false or frivolous takedown notice.
 Before sending a takedown request, you must consider legal uses such as fair use and licensed uses.

-We will terminate the accounts of repeat infringers of this policy.
+We will terminate the Accounts of repeat infringers of this policy.

 G. Intellectual Property Notice